-These days I still crave the satisfying feeling that only a dish of pesto pasta and a salad can give you.
-But I recreate it into my new vegan, gluten free version which is surprisingly tasty.
+These days I still crave the satisfying feeling that only a dish of pesto pasta and a salad can give you but I recreate it into my new vegan, gluten free version which is surprisingly tasty.
 It’s quicker than cooking regular pasta and the vegan pesto recipe uses nutritional yeast which is an excellent cheese substitute in savoury vegan dishes should you want to avoid dairy.
 I don’t rule out dairy completely myself but love to experiment with vegan substitute to see how it compares and nutritional yeast is a great way to include in your cheesy dishes if you have chosen the dairy free road.
-You can find it in most health food stores as well as Whole Foods.
-And the good news is you don’t get the pasta pot belly either.
-Instead, you are eating only veg and grains that are actually really good for you.
-Here is the low-down on nutrients from my favorite menu items;
+You can find it in most health food stores as well as online.

-This lunch or dinner menu is simply jam packed with nutrients and healthy fats to re-charge your body and mind.
+This lunch or dinner dish is simply jam packed with nutrients and healthy fats to re-charge your body and mind.
 Add veggies of your choice, such as steamed broccoli, tomatoes and peppers.
 It looks lovely and will add a crunch to your dish.

 1 large courgette, julienned or spiralized